Q: What is Amazon Cognito?

 Q: Do I still need my own backend authentication systems with Cognito Identity?

 No. Cognito Identity supports login through Amazon and Google, as well as providing support for unauthenticated users.
-With Cognito Identity you can support federated authentication and AWS access token distribution without writing any backend code.
+With Cognito Identity you can support federated authentication and Amazon Web Services access token distribution without writing any backend code.

 Q: What if I don’t want to force my users to log in?

 Cognito Identity supports the creation and token vending process for unauthenticated users as well as authenticated users.
-This removes the friction of an additional login screen in your app, but still enables you to use temporary, limited privilege credentials to access AWS resources.
+This removes the friction of an additional login screen in your app, but still enables you to use temporary, limited privilege credentials to access Amazon Web Services resources.